waquarwebkul/documentation/content/contributing/documentation.rst

 .. seealso::
    :doc:`Discover other ways to contribute to Odoo <../contributing>`

-Read the :ref:`introduction to the reStructuredText language <contributing/documentation/rst-intro>` if you are not familiar with it.
+Read the :ref:`introduction to the reStructuredText language <contributing-rst-intro>` if you are not familiar with it.
 Then, you have two courses of action to start contributing to the documentation, depending on whether you want to propose minor changes to existing content or you instead want to work on significant changes to new and existing content.